Civil Defence Emergency Management Act 2002

 "Breaking the rules about helping in an emergency"

-If you do not follow a direction given to you under section 90(2), you commit an offence.
-You also commit an offence if you do not provide assistance when asked to under section 90(6).
+If you do not follow a direction given to you under section 90(2), you can commit an offence.
+You can also commit an offence if you do not provide assistance when asked to under section 90(6).
+This is because the law says you must do these things when you are told to.

-If you are taken to court for not following a direction, you can say it was not necessary to save lives.
-The court will decide if this is true.
+If you are taken to court for not following a direction, you can say it was not necessary to save people's lives.
+The court will then decide if the person who gave the direction had a good reason for doing so.

-If you are taken to court for not providing assistance, you can say you had a good reason for not helping.
-The court will decide if this is true.
+If you are taken to court for not providing assistance, you can say you had a good reason for not doing so.
+The court will then decide if your reason was good enough.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.